microsoft/qlib/docs/component/report.rst

 .. _report:

 ==========================================
-Aanalysis: Evaluation & Results Analysis
+Analysis: Evaluation & Results Analysis
 ==========================================

 Introduction
 ===================

-``Aanalysis`` is designed to show the graphical reports of ``Intraday Trading`` , which helps users to evaluate and analyse investment portfolios visually.
+``Analysis`` is designed to show the graphical reports of ``Intraday Trading`` , which helps users to evaluate and analyse investment portfolios visually.
 The following are some graphics to view:

 - analysis_position
     - report_graph